learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you determine whether object is frozen or not?
+## Q 11.13.
+How do you determine whether object is frozen or not?

 `Object.isFrozen()` method is used to determine if an object is frozen or not.
 An object is frozen if all of the below conditions hold true,